Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 Restart, and you're ready to go!

 # Extras
-- After you finished the installation you'll notice that your iMessage and other Apple services arent working! to fix that issue you have to add 'ROM', 'MLB' and a proper SMBIOS (which is MacBookPro14,1 for this device) in your 'config.plist', for more informaiton follow this guide from [here](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
+- After you finished the installation you'll notice that your iMessage and other Apple services aren't working! to fix that issue you have to add `ROM`, `MLB` and a proper SMBIOS (which is MacBookPro14,1 for this device) in your `config.plist`, for more information follow this guide from [here](https://www.tonymacx86.com/threads/an-idiots-guide-to-imessage.196827/).
 - If you don't like the name of your laptop that shown in "About This Mac", you can change it!
 Press Shift+Cmd+G (⇧⌘G) and copy-and-paste this path: `/Users/Username/Library/Preferences/com.apple.SystemProfiler.plist`, and remember, The word `Username` Is for your username, now download your favorite plist editor (mine is "PilstEdit Pro"), then you can change to `Lenovo IdeaPad 320-14IKB (80XK)` or any name you want.
 ![](Images/Edit.png)
 ![](Images/About_This_Mac.png)
-- VoodooPS2Contoller recognize `Alt` key as `Command` and `Win` key as `Option` for some-reaason, if you want to fix this issue use `SSDT-Swap-Cmd-Alt` in the ACPI folder, also, the key "PrtSc" can be remapped from disabling trackpad to take screenshots and record videos, use `SSDT-PrtSC-F13` for remapping it to "F13",but if you want to use both of them, use `SSDT-PS2K`, if you don't want anything to change, you can delete it.
+- VoodooPS2Contoller recognize `Alt` key as `Command` and `Win` key as `Option` for some-reason, if you want to fix this issue use `SSDT-Swap-Cmd-Alt` in the ACPI folder, also, the key "PrtSc" can be remapped from disabling trackpad to take screenshots and record videos, use `SSDT-PrtSC-F13` for remapping it to "F13", but if you want to use both of them, use `SSDT-PS2K`, if you don't want anything to change, you can delete it.
 ![](Images/Keyboard.png)
 ![](Images/Remap.png)
 - Who needs CDs these days?
 You can buy this caddy and replace it with the CD Drive from [here](https://www.aliexpress.com/item/32850001303.html) to get dual drives.